PROFESSOR DONALD BROOM

 Colleen Macleod Professor of Animal Welfare at Department of Veterinary Medicine, University of Cambridge

 Professor Donald Broom is Colleen Macleod Professor of Animal Welfare (Emeritus) in the Centre for Animal Welfare and Anthrozoology within the Department of Veterinary Medicine at the University of Cambridge.
-His research focuses on the scientific assessment of animal welfare in relation to housing, transport and other interactions with people.
+His recent research also concerns cognitive ability and sentience of domestic animals as well as sustainability of agricultural systems.

 He graduated in Natural Sciences (Zoology) from Cambridge in 1964.
 He completed his Ph.D. there on behaviour development and responses of domestic chicks to startling stimuli in 1967, and later gained Cambridge’s Sc.D. degree.
 From 1967 to 1986 he was Lecturer then Reader in the University of Reading, where he worked on behaviour and welfare of calves and dry sows in relation to housing; grazing behaviour of cattle and sheep; the role of behaviour in relation to the transmission of fish parasites, summer mastitis and bovine tuberculosis; olfactory and auditory communication in rodents and deer; salmonid behaviour; motivational mechanisms and the description of activity rhythms.